scpwiki/wikijump/README.md

 ### Getting Started

 We don't have a lot of documentation here yet.
-See [development.md](docs/development.md) for information on running a local instance of Wikijump.
+See [development.md](docs/development.md) and [install.md](docs/install.md) for information on running a local instance of Wikijump.